The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Discussion

 \subsection{Super-critical viscosity}

-In this paper we have focused on the sub-critical viscosity regime, where all the cases studied have a viscosity smaller than the critical viscosity.
-The instability is able to grow within one KH time, being enhanced by strong cooling and allowing to keep the turbulence (see \S \ref{sec:strong_cooling}).
+In this paper, we focus on the sub-critical viscosity regime, where all the cases studied have a viscosity smaller than the critical viscosity.
+The instability is able to grow within one Kelvin-Helmholtz time, being enhanced by strong cooling and allowing to keep the turbulence (see Sect. \ref{sec:strong_cooling}).

-With a super-critical viscosity ($\eta > \eta_{\rm Crit}$) the instability is fully suppressed and there is not initial growth.
+With a super-critical viscosity ($\eta > \eta_{\rm Crit}$) the instability is fully suppressed and there is no initial growth.
 This means that cooling cannot enhance the growth of the instability and dominate over viscosity.
 To test this, we ran a simulation with $\eta = 2\eta_{\rm Crit}$ at $\rm Da_{mix} \simeq1.1\times10^{2}$, which is an order of magnitude larger than the estimated Damköhler number required to overpower viscosity $\rm Da^*$.
 Since the viscous length is larger than the wavelength for super-critical viscosity, we increase the size of the box to $L_x = L_z = 3\lambda$.